taras1904/webcam_handler/README.md

 - MarkFilter to mark objects by red rectangle
 - ScaleFilter to scale image to 60 x 40
 ### And class DeterminationNumber
->Class will be used to determinate numbers i Times New Roman font.
+>Class will be used to determinate numbers in Times New Roman font.